tylerreece/NetGrok-II/README.md

   sudo route del default gw <original_gw_ip_address>

 Now you should be able to open up Firefox and go to any website.
 Click on the secure HTTPS lock icon in the URL bar to display the certificate.
 It should be verified by the NetGrok CA.

+### 6. Run the server.

+   In the main directory:

+   python3 server.py

+   This will run the server hosted on netgrok.eecs.net on port 5000.

+### 7. Navigate to visualization page.

+   While connected to EECSNet, visit netgrok.eecs.net:5000 to see the main network visualization page.

 ## Authors